 Things to Do in Apollo Bay:

-- Indulge in a Craft Beer: The Great Ocean Road Brewhouse has the largest selection of craft beer along the Great Ocean Road.
+• Indulge in Craft Beer: The Great Ocean Road Brewhouse has the largest selection of craft beer along the Great Ocean Road.

-- Experience Fine Dining with a View: Chris’ at Beacon Point is Apollo Bay’s go-to for high-quality food with an even higher quality view!
+• Experience Fine Dining with a View: Chris’s Beacon Point Restaurant is Apollo Bay’s go-to for high-quality food with an even higher quality view!

-- Apollo Bay Eco YHA: YHA is our favourite hostel chain in Australia for their commitment to sustainability.
-The Apollo Bay YHA is no exception, so in our opinion it is one of the best accommodation Great Ocean Road has to offer.
+• Apollo Bay Eco YHA: YHA is our favourite hostel chain in Australia for their commitment to sustainability.
+The Apollo Bay YHA is no exception, so in our opinion, it is one of the best accommodations Great Ocean Road has to offer.
 It is eco-certified and has clean private rooms, dorms, and great communal areas like the rooftop patio.

-- Apollo Panorama Guesthouse: Offering ocean views and an expansive outdoor patio, Apollo Panorama Guesthouse is great for couples or groups of 3 looking for places to stay on the Great Ocean Road.
-The open concept living area and kitchen are perfect for meeting other travelers.
+• Apollo Panorama Guesthouse: Offering ocean views and an expansive outdoor patio, Apollo Panorama Guesthouse is great for couples or groups of 3 looking for places to stay on the Great Ocean Road.
+The open-concept living area and kitchen are perfect for meeting other travellers.

 Beauchamp Falls